Bencosterton/dante-network-control/README.md

 Thank you chris-ritsen for creating network-audio-controller -> (https://github.com/chris-ritsen/network-audio-controller)

 This fork focuses on using network-audio-controller as part of a wider control system ecosystem.
-Emphasis has been given to reintroducing ability to narrow down command focus, and stipping down the terminal out some what meaning easier parsing of the interformation.
+Emphasis has been given to reintroducing the ability to narrow down command focus, and stipping down the terminal out somewhat meaning easier parsing of the information.

-Example reintroducing te ability to quiery te subscription status of a single device or channel;
+Example reintroducing the ability to query the subscription status of a single device or channel;